-Spinach Red Kitten F1 300 seeds
+Spinach Red Vein F1 300 seeds

-Spinach Red Kitten F1 has beautiful red stems and veins.
+Spinach Red Vein F1 has beautiful red stems and veins.
 Can be grown for baby leaf or mature leaf production.
 A very popular variety in mixed salad leaf packs in the supermarkets.
 Sweet tasting leaves, a great addition to our mixed oriental leaves selection if you want to grow lots of salad crops.

 How To Grow Spinach From Seed